Microphone Upgrades and Builds

 The Brass Ring k47 Style Capsule

-We’ve tried several k47 style capsules from various suppliers and have settled in on one that we love.
-We call these the Brass Ring as they do not have the usual white plastic ring around the circumference like many other low-cost capsules do.
-We love the tone of these capsules and they are manufactured to very tight tolerances.
+I’ve tried several k47 style capsules from various suppliers and have settled in on one favorite.
+I call these the Brass Ring as they do not have the usual white plastic ring around the circumference like many other low-cost capsules do.
+I love the tone of these capsules and they are manufactured to very tight tolerances.

 They cost a little more and have a non-standard mounting hole pattern.
-This required designing our own mounting cradle and pedestal.
+This required designing my own mounting cradle and pedestal.
 It was worth the effort, because they sound amazing!
-We now use these capsules in all our upgrades and in the RS/47.
+I now use these capsules in all our upgrades and in the RS/47.
 These are dual-sided capsules which can support cardioid or omnidirectional patterns.

-We choose a k-47 style because of the inherent flat and wide frequency response of this capsule.
-Our jaSb circuit is tuned to have a very slight high frequency rolloff giving the mic a very smooth non-harsh top-end.
-The combination of this circuit and capsule produce what we think is a very rich tone with great harmonic complexity in the mids, plenty of presence in the top and a very nice full bottom end.
+I choose a k-47 style because of the inherent flat and wide frequency response of this capsule.
+The jaSb circuit is tuned to have a very slight high frequency rolloff giving the mic a very smooth non-harsh top-end.
+The combination of this circuit and capsule produce what I think is a very rich tone with great harmonic complexity in the mids, plenty of presence in the top and a very nice full bottom end.
 You really can use them on anything (check out the video to hear that).

 Here’s another audio sample.
 I recorded this Joe Walsh hack very quickly after upgrading a Customer’s MXL550.
 The recording has the upgraded 550 up close to the neck/body joint and one of our RS/47s above the body of the guitar facing down.
 Both in cardioid mode and neither with any EQ whatsoever.

 MXL 990 Before and After Modification

 In a recent 990 upgrade for a customer, I took the opportunity to record some tracks before and after and produced this short video from the result.
 The difference is quite amazing.